#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.
+The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted by climate.
+Find your zone on the USDA plant hardiness zone map and learn when to plant flower bulbs and seeds.

-Gardening in Your Growing Zone
+Gardening in Your Growing Zone: Utah, Nevada, and California

-This region ranges from 7–9, with higher elevations in Zones 5 and 6.
-You’ll find fertile land in some places, desert and mountains with harsher conditions elsewhere.
+This region ranges from Zones 7, 8, and 9, with higher elevations in Zones 5 and 6.
+You'll find fertile land in some places, but deserts and mountains with harsher conditions elsewhere.
 What you can grow and when will vary considerably depending on where you live.
-In Zones 5 and 6, the outdoor growing season doesn’t begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
-Warmer Zones 7–9 can plant earlier, but if you’re in the desert, you’ll likely want to investigate indoor gardening in a sunroom or porch.
+In Zones 5 and 6, the outdoor growing season doesn't begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
+Warmer Zones 7 through 9 can plant earlier, but if you're in the desert, you'll likely want to consider indoor gardening in an enclosed porch or sunroom.

-Plant Seeds Outside With Direct Sow
+Plant Seeds In Your Garden With Direct Sow

-Planting seeds with the direct sow method, right into the soil, is another option.
-There's less tending and planning than growing indoors.
-If you like to go with the flow, follow the instructions on your seed package and try it out.
+Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
+There's less planning and tending than growing indoors.
+If you like to go with the flow, follow the instructions on your seed pouch and try it out.

 Start Seeds Indoors

-If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors instead.
-In general, you can plant seeds indoors about a month before you can do it outside.
-Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.
+If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors in your own plant nursery.
+In general, you can plant seeds indoors about a month before you can do it outdoors.
+Like direct sow, you push the seeds into the soil as directed on the seed envelope, but that's where the similarities end.
+Seed trays make it easier to transplant later.

 You're responsible for giving them quality substitutes for rain and sun.
-Keep your seeds cozy with warming mats and grow lights, water them carefully with a mister or watering can, then thin them as they germinate in groups of three.
+Keep your seeds warm with heating mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

-Transplant Young Plants Into Their New Homes
+Transplant Young Plants

-Protect Your Garden With Mulch
+Enrich Your Garden With Mulch

 Greet the Spring